Robbin Crosby: After Ratt

 In 2001, Crosby publicly stated that he had AIDS and had been HIV-positive since 1994.
+Crosby theorized that he contracted the disease from a dirty heroin needle, and disclosed in 2001 that he initially attempted suicide after the diagnosis.
 He had also been in and out of the hospital for eight years dealing with back problems and health issues associated with HIV.
+Crosby put on a significant amount of weight, due to digestive issues rather than excessive eating.
 To occupy his time he became a Little League coach, and also worked on a guitar fan/collector project, which was to create a limited-edition run of Jackson King V "Big Red" replica guitars.

-Crosby also attempted various musical projects, first (post-Ratt) re-uniting with Perry McCarty, Krys Baratto, Dino Guerrero and Mark Lewis as an updated version of Secret Service, a moniker used by McCarty and Crosby previously for their pre-Ratt San Diego band.
-Later moving to El Paso in 1996, he briefly played with the Country/Western group War Party.
-One of his last projects was with former collaborator and ex-Ratt bassist Juan Croucier.
+Beginning in early 2001, Crosby spent several months in end of life hospice care, due to health issues, and said in 2001 that his AIDS condition was terminal and "killing" him.
+In 2020, Tawny Kitaen described this facility as a "retirement home" and said Crosby was put there since the beds at Cedars-Sinai Medical Center could not accommodate his large size.
+On June 18, 2001, Crosby had an MRI scan at the facility, which helped determine roughly how long he had to live.